scossu/lakesuperior/docs/fcrepo4_deltas.rst

 ``handling=lenient; received="minimal"``, in which case the RDF payload must not have any server-managed triples.

-LAKEsuperior works under the assumption that client should never provide server-managed triples.
+Lakesuperior works under the assumption that client should never provide server-managed triples.
 It automatically handles PUT requests sent to existing resources by returning a 412 if any server managed triples are included in the payload.
 This is the same as setting ``Prefer`` to